gsoc2/syft/README.md

 # os and/or architecture to use when referencing container images (e.g. "windows/armv6" or "arm64")
 # same as --platform; SYFT_PLATFORM env var
 platform: ""

+# the search space to look for file and package data (options: all-layers, squashed)
+# SYFT_SCOPE env var
+scope: "squashed"

 # set the list of package catalogers to use when generating the SBOM
 # default = empty (cataloger set determined automatically by the source type [image or file/directory])